 Belvo offers a plug-and-play Connect Widget solution, both for web and mobile applications, that provides a secure and optimized authentication process for each institution.
 The Connect Widget is the smoothest way for users to connect their bank account within your application.
-It is compatible with our three products: Banking, Fiscal, and Gig economy.
+It is compatible with our two products: Banking and Fiscal.

 If you'd like to test out how it works, check out our Widget Demo.